Wonder-Tree/PoseCamera/README.md

-> **_NOTE:_**  Repository is still in development, Please don't use for any production use.
+> **_NOTE:_**  Repository is still in development, please don't use for any production use.

 # PoseCamera
 [![PoseCamera Actions Status](https://github.com/Wonder-Tree/PoseCamera/workflows/build/badge.svg)](https://github.com/Wonder-Tree/PoseCamera/actions)
 <a href="https://storage.googleapis.com/wt_storage/checkpoint_iter_50000.pth" title="PreTrainedModels"><img src="https://img.shields.io/badge/trained%20model-Download-brightgreen"></a>

-PoseCamera is Socket based sdk for multi human pose estimation through rgb webcam.
-You can integrate this sdk into any programming language.
+PoseCamera is Socket based SDK for multi human pose estimation through RGB webcam.
+You can integrate this SDK into any programming language.

 ### Quick Start
 The official docker image is hosted on [Docker Hub](https://hub.docker.com/r/wondertree/posecamera).
-You must have installed [docker](https://docs.docker.com/get-docker/) on your system.
-You can also use ```pose-cli.py``` localy with installing all dependencies listed in ```requirements.txt```.
+The very first step is to install the docker [docker](https://docs.docker.com/get-docker/) on your system.
+You can also use ```pose-cli.py``` locally with installing all dependencies listed in ```requirements.txt```.
-> Also note that your nvidia driver should be compatible with CUDA10.2.
+> Also note that your Nvidia driver Needs to be compatible with CUDA10.2.

 Doing inference on live webcam feed.
 ```sh